Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Overcharging ( ) dimensional black holes

 which implies

-So, we start with a nearly extremal black hole with $\delta_{\rm{in}}$, given by (\ref{deltain}).
+We start with a nearly extremal black hole with $\delta_{\rm{in}}$, given by (\ref{deltain}).
 Again we demand $\delta_{\rm{fin}}<0$ so that the nearly extremal black hole is overcharged.
-We proceed the same way as the extremal case to derive that $E<E_{\rm{max}}$ where
+We proceed the same way as the extremal case to derive the maximum value of $\delta E$ for a test particle with charge $\delta Q=Q\epsilon$ so that the black hole is overcharged at the end of the interaction.
+In order to find $\delta E_{\rm{max}}$ for nearly extremal black holes, one can substitute Eq. (\ref{deltain}) in Eq. (\ref{deltafin1}) which leads to